 It's not a very good picture but it will look like this..

 Dust with cocoa powder.

-Add half of the brownie mixture.
+Add half of the brownie batter.

 Dollop half the peanut butter mixture randomly over the top using a small cookie scoop or tablespoon.